Find answers to frequently asked questions about the Peabody Institute admissions process.

 Yes (with exceptions).
 Eligibility for Recorded Auditions/Remote Interviews can be found here.

-For any other applicants, a live audition is recommended, but a recorded audition may be accepted.
+For any other applicants, a live audition is recommended but a recorded audition may be accepted.
 Regional auditions are recorded and played for faculty during our regular audition times.
+FACULTY DO NOT ATTEND REGIONAL AUDITIONS.

 How long will my audition be?

-Typically, undergraduate auditions/interviews last 10-15 minutes.
-However, certain majors schedule multiple applicants within an hour time frame to audition in the order they arrive.
+Typically, auditions/interviews last 10-20 minutes depending on the major area.
 Audition length is not indicative of any positive or negative faculty impressions.
+Additionally:

-• DMA auditions/interviews last 20 minutes.
-A separate DMA interview with a committee of faculty and staff is also required and lasts about 10 minutes.
+• A separate DMA interview with a committee of faculty and staff is required in addition to your major area audition/interview and lasts about 10 minutes.

 How can you listen to all my audition selections in such a short time?